smonette/long_weekend_lab/readme.md

 ## One project in 72(ish) hours

-In the spirit of Jenifer Dewalt's 180 websites in 180 days, we'd like you to revisit JavaScript and create an app over the next 72+ hours using an external library or technology.
+In the spirit of Jennifer Dewalt's 180 websites in 180 days, we'd like you to revisit JavaScript and create an app over the next 72+ hours using an external library or technology.
 The goal for this assignment is to add an additional project to your github page that shows off your creativity and styling abilities. __You will be presenting your project on Tuesday morning__

 Here are a few popular libraries and technologies to check out as you start to think of your idea: